obettaglio/hb-project/README.md

 ## Tech Stack

-Frontend: d3.js, JavaScript, jQuery, HTML5, Bootstrap
+__Frontend:__ d3.js, JavaScript, jQuery, HTML5, Bootstrap<br>
-Backend: Python, Flask, PostgreSQL, SQLAlchemy
+__Backend:__ Python, Flask, PostgreSQL, SQLAlchemy<br>
-APIs: Khan Academy
+__APIs:__ Khan Academy<br>

 ## Features

 Users register by connecting to their Khan Academy coach account.
+The register button takes them to Khan Academy's site, where they are prompted to accept the request for access.

-Course sections contain student and exam information.
+Course sections contain student and exam information, as well as a d3.js graph depicting video views and exam averages over time.

 ![Course section](/static/images/readme-images/course-section.gif)
 <br><br>

-Using D3, KhanLine creates tabular and visual analytics showing the relationship between student progress on Khan Academy and performance on in-class exams.
+Each exam page contains an easy-to-read list of scores on the left, as well as several visually-impressive graphs of the effects of each video within an exam topic.
+Using this chart, a teacher can quickly identify the videos that are most associated with success.

 ![Exam graph](/static/images/readme-images/exam-graph.gif)
 <br><br>

-As a teacher adds a student's score, the graphs dynamically update with the new data.
+As a teacher adds a student's score, the table and graphs dynamically update with the new data.

 ![Add score](/static/images/readme-images/add-score.gif)
 <br><br>